loombolt/loombolt-vitets-template/README.md

 ## What is Loombolt?

 Loombolt lets you build web apps by simply chatting with AI.
-No coding skills needed—just describe what you want, and the AI handles the rest.
+No coding skills needed.
+Just describe what you want, and the AI handles the rest.

 ## Tech Stack